grassmunk/Chicago95/INSTALL.md

 <a name="startup_sound"/>

-### [ Windows 95 login startup sound ]
+### [ Windows 95 sounds ]
-First, ensure that the SoX program is installed by running: `sudo apt install sox`
+First, ensure that the SoX and gtk canberra are is installed by running: `sudo apt-get install gnome-session-canberra sox libcanberra-gtk3-module libcanberra-gtk-module`

+If it doesn't exist create the directory sounds in `.local/share/`: `mkdir -p ~/.local/share/sounds`

+Copy the folder `sounds/Chicago95` to `~/.local/share/sounds`

+#### XFCE

+Open Settings > Appearance and click on tab Settings Make sure both Even Sounds are enabled (checked):

+* Enable even sounds
+* Enable input feedback sounds

+Set the new sound theme using xfconf-query: `xfconf-query -c xsettings -p /Net/SoundThemeName -s Chicago95`

+#### Startup Sound

+If the startup sound isn't working follow these instructions

-Then, copy the file `Extras/Microsoft Windows 95 Startup Sound.ogg` to `/home/$USER/.themes/Chicago95/misc/Microsoft Windows 95 Startup Sound.ogg` or where ever you want.
+For startup, copy the file `Extras/Microsoft Windows 95 Startup Sound.ogg` to `/home/$USER/.themes/Chicago95/misc/Microsoft Windows 95 Startup Sound.ogg` or where ever you want.

 #### XFCE
 - Open XFCE Settings Manager > Session and Startup > Application Autostart tab